The Secret Speech (novel): Synopsis

-Meanwhile, Fraera begins to turn Zoya against Leo.
+Fraera begins to turn Zoya against Leo.
 Having realised her intense dislike for her adoptive father, Fraera inducts her to the vory, where she begins to bond with Malysh, a pickpocket.
 When Leo and Lazar return to Moscow, Zoya stages her own death at Fraera's hands, and escapes with the vory as Fraera kills Lazar the moment she sees him.
 Distraught, Leo realises that Fraera's plan was supported by Frol Panin and Soviet hardliners in the Kremlin who believe that On the Cult of Personality and Its Consequences is an international embarrassment and its encouragement of discussion of Stalin's crimes among the population has weakened the government's authority.
 Panin uses Fraera's plans for revenge to convince the Kremlin to repeal parts of Khrushchev's speech, re-establishing their control.
-However, he does not trust her, and admits the scheme to Leo, adding that Zoya is still alive and living with the vory in Budapest where they are trying to trigger an uprising among the population that will be thwarted by the occupying Soviet forces, further legitimising the Kremlin's position.
+He does not trust her, and admits the scheme to Leo, adding that Zoya is still alive and living with the vory in Budapest where they are trying to trigger an uprising among the population, to be thwarted by the occupying Soviet forces, further legitimising the Kremlin's position.
 Panin plans to exploit Leo's rage and turn him into an assassin, killing Fraera and tying up loose ends.

-Leo and his wife Raisa travel to Budapest where they find the city in the midst of a revolution orchestrated by Fraera.
+Leo and his wife Raisa travel to Budapest where they find the city in the midst of a uprising orchestrated by Fraera.
 Fraera makes no attempt to hide herself from Leo, luring him in and holding him captive while she undermines the Soviet rule in Hungary and keeps turning Zoya against him.
-Zoya and Malysh, however, have become disinfatuated with the concept of a revolution and plan to run away together.
+Zoya and Malysh have become disillusioned with the concept of a revolution and plan to run away together.
 Fraera lets them go, confiding in Leo that he now has a family that will never love him.
 As they escape across the rooftops, Fraera uses a camera to photograph the devastation in the city, smuggling the photographs out of the country with refugees and dissidents to show the world the true nature of Soviet rule.
 She is killed in an airstrike before the most damning evidence can be exposed.

 As they try to escape the city, Malysh becomes separated from Leo, Raisa and Zoya.
 Leo is prepared to leave him behind before realising that Malysh plans to secure safe passage out by destroying a tank.
 He succeeds, but is mortally injured in the process.
 Zoya refuses to leave him behind, and Leo carries Malysh's body away from the fighting so that he might have a proper burial.
 This act convinces Zoya that her adoptive father is not evil and capable of redeeming himself.
 It is not enough for her to start trusting him, but she is willing to live with him.
 The story ends with Leo leaving the KGB to become a baker, while Zoya is reunited with her sister in Moscow.